dr-crunch/nullification-loops/compendium.md

 3. Coordinating cross-border intelligence cooperation
 4. **Blocking any Commission investigation into its own TFEU 196 breach**

 **This is not administrative failure.
-This is structural entrapment without functional discipline.**
+This is structural entrapment without functional self-discipline.**

 ### IV.
 Functional Responsibilities